Ferdinand | EducationGhana | April 29| Parliament’s Education Committee Visits Senior High Schools in Greater Accra to Assess Double Track Impact

 Members of Parliament’s Select Committee on Education have embarked on a crucial working visit to several senior high schools in the Greater Accra Region.
-The visit was aimed at assessing the impact of the double track system and identifying key policy interventions to improve school operations and sustainability.
+The visit was aimed at assessing the impact of the double-rack system and identifying key policy interventions to improve school operations and sustainability.

 The committee visited Chemu Senior High School, Accra Girls Senior High School, Achimota School, Accra Senior High School, and Accra Academy.